jayjeo/obsidian-milvus-FastMCP/README.md

    - `pip install podman-compose` using CMD at your path

 2. **Configure paths**
+   - cd to your desired directory
-   - Edit `config.py` and set your Obsidian vault path
+   - Edit `.env` and set your Obsidian vault path
-   - Edit `config.py` and set your podman path
+   - Edit `.env` and set your podman path
      - Find podman path using `find_podman_path.bat`

 3. **Initialize Podman Container**